sdgcounties/customer-service/README.md

 # Customer Service
-A Google Apps program that tracks Municipal Government requests such as complaints and comments.
+A program that helps Municipal Governments track requests such as complaints and comments.
+The program is based on google apps script and is mainly contained in a spreadsheet.
+You can use the following link to open a copy of the [Customer Service Program Template].
+Detailed instructions can be found below.

 [What the Program Does](/documentation/What The Program Does.pdf)